rnickolaus/TDDKata-Bowling/README.md

 # TDDKata-Bowling
-Bowling TDD kata - Used for HDC 2017, Nebraska.Code 2018
+Bowling TDD kata - Used for HDC 2017, Nelnet IT COP, Nebraska.Code 2018, Lincoln.Code(), and Vogon Poetry Reading